-Current risks which the Company continues to focus on include, but are not limited to regulatory changes within the EU and other jurisdictions which the Company operates in and financial market volatility from the impact of geopolitical challenges and ongoing conflicts, such as the Russia-Ukraine war and the Israel-Hamas conflict, alongside efforts to recover from the impact of earlier crises.
-These conflicts have introduced additional uncertainties and affected certain regional economies.
-They have led to increased geopolitical tensions and raised concerns about energy security and trade disruptions, causing fluctuations in financial markets and impacting investor confidence in the affected regions.
-Despite these challenges, many countries have continued to implement measures to support economic recovery, including stimulus packages and infrastructure investments.
-International trade and investment have shown resilience in the face of these challenges, spurring economic growth and stability in various parts of the world.
+The Company remains focused on key risks, including regulatory changes across the EU and other jurisdictions where it operates, as well as financial market volatility driven by geopolitical challenges and ongoing conflicts such as the Russia-Ukraine war and the Israel-Hamas conflict.
+These crises have created additional uncertainties, impacting regional economies by heightening geopolitical tensions, raising concerns over energy security, and disrupting trade.
+As a result, financial markets have experienced fluctuations, affecting investor confidence in the affected regions.
+However, despite these difficulties, many countries continue to implement measures to support economic recovery, including stimulus programs and infrastructure investments.
+International trade and investment have demonstrated resilience, contributing to economic stability and growth in various parts of the world.
+Notably, President of the U.S Donald Trump initiated discussions with Russian President Vladimir Putin to negotiate an end to the ongoing conflict in Ukraine.
+President Trump also reached out to Ukrainian President Zelensky, who expressed his desire for peace.
+Therefore, we anticipate further updates, potentially with more positive developments.